dphilipson/broken-loop/README.md

 * `getTimeFn`.
 Function used to request the current time in milliseconds.
 Defaults to `Date.now()`.
 Most users will not need to change this.

 Since computation time on the main thread is a global resource, most users will want to share a single looper throughout their entire program.
+Therefore, calling the `Looper` constructor multiple times is an error unless the flag `Looper.allowMultipleInstances` is set to `true` first.

-A possible pattern to take advantage of this would be as follows.
+A possible pattern for sharing a `Looper` across a program is as follows:
 ```
 /* myLooper.js */
 import { Looper } from 'broken-loop';